-- 18.1 During 2018, the Group entered into an initial agreement with a related party to acquire a property located in the UAE for a total purchase consideration of AED400 million (equivalent KD33.2 million).
+- 17.1 During 2018, the Group entered into an initial agreement with a related party to acquire a property located in the UAE for a total purchase consideration of AED400 million.
 The purchase price is to be settled partly in kind by transferring certain properties and balance in cash.
-However, this agreement has been amended subsequently and the purchase consideration has been revised to AED395 million without any in kind settlement.
+However, this agreement has been amended subsequently and the purchase consideration has been revised to AED395 million without any in-kind settlement.
 The Group is currently in the process of completing the regulatory formalities to register the properties in its name and arrange financing for the purchase.
-The amount of KD11,337,662 paid up to the reporting date has been accounted for as an advance payment. - 18.2 On 27 December 2018, the Group entered into an agreement to purchase properties located in the UAE for a total amount of equivalent KD5,200,000.
-The title deeds of these properties were transferred to the Group during the current year.
-Accordingly, this amount has been reclassified from advance payment as of 31 December 2018 to properties under development. - 18.3 During the year, the Group entered into an initial agreement with third party to acquire local properties for total consideration of KD4,170,000.
-As per the agreement, the Group shall paid an advance payment of KD10,000 at date of signing the agreement, whereas the remaining balance of KD4,160,000 will be paid subsequent to the date of signing the agreement.
-However, it was agreed in the agreement that the properties' return and the management of these properties will remain with the seller until the remaining balance has been settled, which has not been done as of the date of issuing of these consolidated financial statements.
+The amount of KD16,029,281 (31 December 2019: KD11,337,662) paid up to the reporting date, including KD4,691,619 paid during the year, has been accounted for as an advance payment. - 17.2 During 2019, the Group entered into an initial agreement with third party to acquire four local properties for a total consideration of KD4,170,000.
+As per the agreement, the Group shall pay an advance payment of KD10,000 at the date of signing the agreement, and the remaining balance of KD4,160,000 to be paid subsequent to the date of signing the agreement.
+However, in accordance with the agreement the return on these properties and the management of these properties will remain with the seller until the remaining balance has been settled.
 Accordingly, the amount of KD10,000 paid up to the reporting date has been accounted for as an advance payment.
+During the year, the initial agreement has been amended and the number of the properties to be acquired has been changed to two properties and the total consideration has been revised to KD2,500,000 without any other significant amendment to the remaining terms and conditions.

-19 Financial assets at fair value through profit or loss
+18 Financial assets at fair value through profit or loss

-31 Dec 2019 31 Dec 2018
+31 Dec 2020 31 Dec 2019

 KD KD

-Local quoted securities 132,082 14,186
+Local quoted securities 73,139 132,082

-Local unquoted securities 340,430 370,246
+Local unquoted securities 342,184 340,430

-Foreign quoted securities 2,788 3,224
+Foreign quoted securities 1,853 2,788

-Foreign unquoted securities 17,823,868 16,910,049
+Foreign unquoted securities 5,958,796 17,823,868

-Debt instruments 7,142,965 7,017,894
+Debt instruments - 7,142,965

-Managed funds 58,900 58,900
+Managed funds 119,352 58,900

-25,501,033 24,374,499
+6,495,324 25,501,033

-The hierarchy for determining and disclosing the fair values of financial instruments is presented in Note 34.2.
+The hierarchy for determining and disclosing the fair values of financial instruments is presented in Note 33.2.

-20 Cash and cash equivalents
+19 Cash and cash equivalents